Concurrent Enrollment to Degree: Utah’s Bridge Pathways

 Positive values are grade levels above the national average.
 Gap reflects missing 2020–2021 test years.

 Utah's statewide average moved from +0.14 grade levels in 2019 to +0.02 in 2024 on SEDA's year-standardized scale (-0.11 change), reflecting incomplete pandemic recovery.
-District variation is wide among Utah school districts with at least 1,500 students: Park City and Cache districts rank highest on pooled 2022–2025 scores; Ogden, San Juan, and Granite rank lowest.
+District variation is wide among Utah school districts with at least 1,500 students: Park City and Cache districts rank highest on pooled 2022–2025 scores; Ogden City, Granite, and Tooele rank lowest in the table below.

 Math +0.03; reading +0.01.
 Learning rates and cohort trends vary by subject.